Thomas Gainsborough (1727-88)

 The characteristics of his mature work are an extraordinarily delicate perception of beauty and expressiveness in women's faces, a most subtle and unforced grasp of character, a sense of fresh and throbbing life, all expressed with unsurpassed freedom and lightness of touch in the thinnest and most liquid pigment.
 He had that happy knack of catching a likeness which Reynolds lacked, and of bringing a look of vivid life to a face by some passing expression which never becomes a fixed grimace.
 This faculty of vivid expressiveness was fully recognized in his own time, but he came in for some criticism on account of the look of careless freedom in his handling.
 It was objected that on a close examination his work resolved itself into meaningless scratches of paint.
 Actually the two things are closely interdependent, and the living, breathing quality of his painting is achieved partly by the freedom of his touch which prevents any rigidity of appearance.

 Reynolds, in his fourteenth Discourse, delivered after Gainsborough's death, recognized the importance of his great rival's loose suggestive brushwork, and expressed the opinion that his gift of getting a good likeness was largely dependent on it: that is, by suggesting rather than giving a definite statement he left so much to the imagination that each one could fill in the suggestion according to his own idea of the sitter.
 This is scarcely the whole truth, for at the distance at which the paintings are intended to be seen, the brush strokes fuse into unity, and give an impression of completeness.
 The likeness was given by his unerring grasp of essentials and delicate appreciation of form, his touch gave it that indescribable flicker of life which makes his work so unique.
+For some the best examples of Gainsborough's portraiture in England, see the National Portrait Gallery in London.

 The only oil-painter who can in any way be classed with Richard Wilson (1714-82), Gainsborough is the father of English landscape painting.
 His genius for landscape may have been equal to Wilson's, but the fact that he was forced to devote the greater part of his time to portrait-painting prevented him from developing his powers to the same extent.
 His early work in the careful and elaborate Dutch manner is atmospheric and true.
 The "Cornard Wood" (National Gallery) illustrates this phase of his work.
 It is full of close and searching study as were his other early landscapes.
 On this foundation of detailed study his later style was built.